 - Hydrogen has many uses.
-In the chemical industry it is used to make ammonia for agricultural fertilizer (the Haber process) and cyclohexane and methanol, which are intermediates in the production of plastics and pharmaceuticals.
+In the chemical industry, it is used to make ammonia for agricultural fertilizer (the Haber process) and cyclohexane and methanol, which are intermediates in the production of plastics and pharmaceuticals.
 It is also used to remove sulfur from fuels during the oil-refining process.
-Large quantities of hydrogen are used to hydrogenate oils to form fats, for example to make margarine.
+Large quantities of hydrogen are used to hydrogenate oils to form fats, for example, to make margarine.

 - Hydrogen gas was used in lighter-than-air balloons for transport but was very unsafe because of the fire risk involved (Hindenburg).
 Hydrogen is highly flammable and has an almost invisible flame, which can lead to accidental burns.

-- Liquid hydrogen is used as a rocket fuel, for instance, using it in the space shuttle’s lift off and ascent into orbit.
+- Liquid hydrogen is used as a rocket fuel, for instance, using it in the space shuttle’s lift-off and ascent into orbit.

-- Hydrogen is seen as a clean fuel because it is generated from water and returning to water when oxidized.
+- Hydrogen is seen as a clean fuel because it is generated from water and returns to water when oxidized.
 This is why hydrogen-powered fuel cells are being seen as environment-friendly sources of energy and also is used in some vehicles.